Tina Fey: 30 Rock (2006–2013, 2020)

 In 2002, Fey suggested a pilot episode for a situation comedy about a cable news network to NBC, which rejected it.
 The pilot was reworked to revolve around an SNL style series, and was accepted by NBC.
 She signed a contract with NBC in May 2003, which allowed her to continue in her position within SNL as head writer at least through the 2004–2005 television season.
 As part of the contract, Fey was to develop a prime-time project to be produced by Broadway Video and NBC Universal.
-The pilot, directed by Adam Bernstein, centered on Liz Lemon, the head writer of a variety show on NBC, and how she managed her relationships with the show's volatile stars and the new head of the network.
+The pilot, directed by Adam Bernstein, centered on Liz Lemon (Fey), the head writer of a variety show on NBC, and how she managed her relationships with the show's volatile stars and the new head of the network.
 In October 2006, the pilot aired on NBC as 30 Rock.
 Although the episode received generally favorable reviews, it finished third in its time slot.

 In 2007, Fey received an Emmy Award nomination for Outstanding Actress in a Comedy Series.
 The show itself won the 2007 Primetime Emmy for Outstanding Comedy Series (and did so again for two subsequent years).
 In 2008, she won the Golden Globe, Screen Actors Guild, and Emmy awards all in the category for Best Actress in a Comedy Series.
 The following year, Fey again won the Golden Globe and Screen Actors Guild Award in the same categories, and was nominated for an Emmy Award.
 In early 2010, Fey received a Golden Globe nomination for Best Actress, and won the Screen Actors Guild Award for Best Lead Actress.
 30 Rock returned for the 2011–2012 season, though due to Fey's pregnancy with her second child, the season premiere was delayed until midseason.

 Fey's performance on the show was inspired by Julia Louis-Dreyfus, and later used Louis-Dreyfus to play the stand-in for the character of Liz Lemon in flashback scenes during the live episode "Live Show" of the fifth season.
 After receiving 13 Emmy Award nominations and two wins for the final season, 30 Rock ended its run with 112 Emmy Award nominations.
 It has been cited as one of the greatest TV series of all time and it is considered to have one of the greatest finales in television history.

-The show returned for a remotely-produced hourlong special which aired on July 16, 2020.
+The show returned for a remotely produced hourlong special which aired on July 16, 2020.